marialyk77/Coffee-Rewards/README.md

 There seems to be an **inverse relationship between view and completion rates.** **BOGO** offers get **more views but have a lower completion rate**, while **Discount offers have fewer views** but **a higher completion rate**.
 This indicates that views and completions are not strongly correlated in this case.

 This highlights an interesting disconnect.
 While **BOGO offers are good at capturing attention**, **Discount offers appear to be more effective at motivating customers to follow through and complete the offer**.
 It could suggest that the perceived value of the Discount offer is more compelling, despite having fewer views.

+##### Interaction Insight: Comparison of View and Completion Rates.

+BOGO offers excel in attracting attention and views but Discount offers are more successful in driving completions.

 **3. How does view rate vary by segements (Age & Income)?**